tale-toul/ocp-aws/README.md

 ### Ansible

+An ansible playbook is used to prepare the hosts before actually running the official cluster deployment playbooks.

+#### SSH connection through the bastion host

-To run an ansible playbook against the nodes in the cluster, first ssh must be configured so that a connection to the hosts in the private subnetworks can be stablished.
+Before running any ansible playbooks against the nodes in the cluster, first ssh must be configured so that a connection to the hosts in the private subnetworks can be stablished.
 A configuration file **ssh.cfg** is created from a jinja2 template (ssh.cfg.j2), containing a block with the connection parameters for the bastion host, and a block for the connection to the rest of the hosts in the VPC.
 The template is rendered in the prereqs-ocp.yml ansible playbook, using variables from the terraform output variables.

 ```
 Host bastion.ocpext.rhcee.support